centria/cs-exercises-20/README.md

 ```

 #### Exercise_07
-* CrEate a program, that asks user for a string.
+* create a program, that asks user for a string.
 After the user has given the string (written text and pressed enter), the program will print the given line 3 times.
 Example output with **Hello** as input:

 ```console
 Give input!